xumi1993/seispy-doc.post/source/usage/srf.rst

 Users should prepare following marterals.

-- SAC files of teleseismic events including P and S wave.
+- SAC files of teleseismic events including S wave.
 Refer to :ref:`Prepare a configure file <cfg>`.
 - A configure file with the same content with that of PRF.
 Refer to :ref:`Prepare seismic records order by stations <events>`.

 Run in command line
 ===================

-Similiar to the workflow for PRFs, we have provided a command for quickly calculating SRFs.
+Similiar to the workflow for PRFs, we have provided a command ``srf`` for quickly calculating SRFs.

 ::